 • be registered for NHS services in Kent.

-Once we have received a referral, we will offer an appointment for an initial assessment to help clarify the issues involved and gather any relevant background including social, medical, sexual history and current medication.
-The assessment may find that the service isn't suitable for you.
+Once we have received a referral, we will offer an appointment for an initial assessment to help clarify your concerns and gather any relevant background.

 The service does not accept self-referrals.